AdobeDocs/marketo.es-ES/help/marketo/product-docs/email-marketing/drip-nurturing/engagement-program-streams/transition-people-between-engagement-streams.md

    ![](assets/image2014-9-15-18-3a10-3a46.png)

-1. Vamos a establecer el operador en **es cualquier** para que la gente se traslade para cualquier oportunidad adicional.
+1. Establezcamos el operador en **is any** para que las personas se trasladen para cualquier oportunidad agregada.

    ![](assets/image2014-9-15-18-3a11-3a14.png)